mannie-exe/archetype/.github/README.md

 Archetype is a custom user interface for the online video game [PokeMMO](https://pokemmo.com/).

+Instructions:
+Open the ZIP, drag the `archetype-beta-christmas24` folder into `data\mods`

+Navigate to PokeMMO Mod Management

+Select the Archetype Theme Mod, restart your client

+Select Archetype Theme from the Settings -> Interface menu, restart your client

 &nbsp;
 # Features
 🌱 total interface overhaul; new animations and windows